-• The school offers a range of pastoral and inclusion support for pupils who are experiencing emotional difficulties at any one time.
-Please see information under Interventions available through the Academy's Graduated Approach.
+The school offers a range of pastoral and inclusion support for pupils who are experiencing emotional difficulties at any one time.
+Please see information under Interventions available through theAcademy's Graduated Approach.
+The Cycle of Assess, Plan, Do Review is used to monitor pupil's progress and parents are invited to be part of this process.